The-Team-They-Call-02/Vidyodaya/README.md

 and user-friendly for new visitors.
 Their current website has many buried tabs and it is difficult for users to find what they are looking for.
-We modernized the current website and made it more kid-friendly, yet containing tribal elements that the NPO requested.
+We modernized the current website and made it more kid-friendly, yet containing tribal elements that the NGO requested.

 ### DOCUMENTATION

 Since we paired down how many pages existed on the site, and improved the navigation to various web pages, this made it easy for both the admins and the visitors to find what they are looking for.
-In addition we prepared backend documentation for any future programmers working on this website.
+In addition we prepared back end documentation for any future programmers working on this website.

 ### SECURITY